henkin/brisk/README.md

 nbrisk
 ======

-A Distributed Event-driven Web Application Framework Uses MongoDB, SignalR, and Durandal 2.0
+A Domain Event-driven Web Application Framework
+Uses MongoDB, SignalR and Autofac

 ## The application
 App